 What are the most spectacular roads in Norway?

-Located in Flakstadøya, an island in the Lofoten archipelago in Nordland county, Norway, the Fv805 road is one of the best coastal drives in the world.
+Located in Flakstadøya, an island in the Lofoten archipelago in Nordland county of Norway, the scenic Fv805 road is one of the best coastal drives in the world.

-Located in the outer coast of the Island of Senja in Northern Norway, the Senja National Tourist Route is one of the most scenic drives of the country.
+Located on the outer coast of the island of Senja, in Norway, the Senja National Tourist Route is one of the most scenic drives in the country.

 Lindesnes Lighthouse is a coastal lighthouse located in the the most southern point on the mainland of Norway.
 It’s reached by the asphalted Rv460.